Dodie Kazanjian: Life and career

 Kazanjian, an Armenian-American, was born in 1952 in Newport, Rhode Island.
 She attended Salve Regina College, graduating in 1974, when she joined Vogue for a brief stint as an editorial assistant.
 Subsequently she studied at the Colgate Darden Graduate School of Business Administration of the University of Virginia.

 In 1977 she became a feature writer for The Washington Post, then moved to a similar position with the Washington Star the following year.
-In 1981 she went to work in the White House as deputy press secretary to First Lady Nancy Reagan, a position she held until 1983, when she became Washington editor of House & Garden magazine and communications director for the National Endowment for the Arts (NEA), as well as editor-in-chief of the NEA"s magazine, ArtsReview.
+In 1981 she went to work in the White House as deputy press secretary to First Lady Nancy Reagan, a position she held until 1983, when she became Washington editor of House & Garden magazine and communications director for the National Endowment for the Arts (NEA), as well as editor-in-chief of the NEA's magazine, ArtsReview.

 Since 1989, she has worked as a contributing editor for Vogue magazine.
 In 2005 she also became director of Gallery Met at the Metropolitan Opera in New York City.
 In 1995 she became a contributor to The New Yorker magazine, writing several articles for the magazine in the mid-1990s.

-She is married to Calvin Tomkins, a long-time art critic for The New Yorker, with whom she co-wrote a biography of Alexander Liberman.
-The couple lives in New York City.
+She was married to Calvin Tomkins (1925-2026), a long-time art critic for The New Yorker, with whom she co-wrote a biography of Alexander Liberman.
+She lives in New York City.